kaarya583/kaarya583/README.md

 ## Projects

 ### Transit Deserts: Who The Los Angeles Metro System Leaves Behind
+- Interface which geostatistically analyzes the LA public transportation system's routes and connectivity
+- Provides insight into which geographical, socioeconomical, natural, and other demographical factors are underrepresented

 ### TwistEd
+- App which gives real-time weather alerts, provides safest recommended travel routes, and offers an interactive chatbot to answer historical questions
+- Includes an educational section to learn about different types of severe weather and advised precautions to take

 ### CoursePlanner AI Chatbot
-Leverages UCLA's Developer API, LangChain, & Pinecone to help students create optimized course plans based on their unique interests
+- Leverages UCLA's Developer API, LangChain, & Pinecone to help students create optimized course plans based on their unique interests
+- Takes in natural language inputs and contextualizes top matches when justifying recommendations

 ### Analogy LLM
-Building an LLM which helps explain mathematical concepts in the context of another field through powerful analogies
+- Building an LLM which helps explain mathematical concepts in the context of another field through powerful analogies

 ---

 ## Let’s Connect!